czech-radio/openmedia/README.md

 - Main features of this program is to archive and extract Openmedia XML rundown files.

-- Weekly production of Openmedia rundowns files tends to be lots of data (5 GB/week) so with this program you can create zip archives from produced files, such that files which has same ISO week date are nested in one zip archive.
-Resulting archive named for example `2023_W49_ORIGINAL.zip` stores exact copy of original rundown files has 10:1 size reduction.
-Resulting archive named for example `2023_W49_MINIFIED.zip` stores minified files and which has removed blocks of XML code which does not store any meaningful value.
-Rundown files in archives are renamed like `RD_05-09_Dvojka_Wednesday_W10_2020_03_04.xml`.
+- Weekly production of Openmedia rundowns files tends to be lots of data (5 GB/week) With this program you can create zip archives from rundown files, such that files with same ISO week date are nested in one zip archive.
+Two types of archives are produced: ORIGINAL and MINIFIED.

+- Rundown files stored in both ORIGINAL and MINIFIED archives are renamed like `RD_05-09_Dvojka_Wednesday_W10_2020_03_04.xml`.
 The date and name of the week day in resulting filename is derived from XML time tag.

-- The size reduction of minified files is 30:1.
+- Original archive named for example `2023_W49_ORIGINAL.zip` stores exact copy of original rundown files and after compression the size is reduced by factor of 10.
+2023_W49 stands for year 2023 and ISO week number 49.

+- Minified archive named for example `2023_W49_MINIFIED.zip` stores minified files.
+Minified files have removed blocks of XML data which does not store any meaningful value.
+The size of minified files is reduced after minification and compression by factor of ~30.
 Minified archive/files are much faster to process or download.

-- Next step is to extract, process and output useful data to csv (xlsx) table.
+- The xml rundown files are dificult to process and analyze the data they contain.
+So Next step is to extract, process and output useful data to csv (xlsx) table.
 The program contains various options for preprocessing, validation, transformation and filtering of data.

 ## Installation